Navigating medication and pharmacies in Germany can feel overwhelming, even when you know exactly what you need!

 For example, at Feather, here's how medication coverage works:

 While coverage with private health insurance can vary, the general structure is similar.
-If you’re unsure whether a specific medication is covered, it’s always a good idea to contact your insurer for confirmation or pre-approval.
+If you're unsure whether a specific medication is covered, it's always a good idea to contact your insurer for confirmation or pre-approval.
+Expats coming to Germany on expat health insurance plans should check their specific policy terms for medication coverage.

 In any case, you'll have to pay for the medicines yourself, and ask to get reimbursed by uploading your receipts in your company's claim portal.